tommccoy1/raven/README.md

 If you make use of this code, please cite the following ([bibtex](https://tommccoy1.github.io/raven_bib.html)):

 R. Thomas McCoy, Paul Smolensky, Tal Linzen, Jianfeng Gao, and Asli Celikyilmaz.
 2021.
 How much do language models copy from their training data?
-Evaluating linguistic novelty in text generation using RAVEN  *arXiv preprint arXiv 2111.09509*.
+Evaluating linguistic novelty in text generation using RAVEN.  *arXiv preprint arXiv 2111.09509*.

 *Questions?
 Comments?
 Email [tom.mccoy@jhu.edu](mailto:tom.mccoy@jhu.edu).*